 The editors of Labour Economics select annually a winner of the “EALE Labour Economics Prize” for the best paper published in Labour Economics during the previous year.
-The prize is € 1,000 (sponsored by EALE) and the Handbooks of Labor Economics (3 volumes) or an Amazon cheque at an equivalent value (sponsored by Elsevier).
+The prize is € 1,000 (sponsored by EALE) and an Amazon cheque (sponsored by Elsevier).

 The editors of Labour Economics are pleased to announce the 2019 winner of the 13th “EALE Labour Economics Prize” for the best paper published in Labour Economics during 2018: